Alonso-del-Arte/chess/doc/GameRules.md

 strategically disadvantageous.
 This rule is generally enforced even in an informal context, though it may be relaxed for coaching.

+As a consequence of this rule, if you touch a pawn that is on the verge of promotion, then you must go ahead and promote that pawn.

 However, you may adjust pieces that are not centered, but first you must announce your intention to make such adjustments, preferably by saying "J'adoube" (French for "I adjust").
 It's a judgement call how far off center a